Texas A&M tight end Jalen Wydermyer confident he'll hear name called during NFL draft

-There’s never been any doubt in Jalen Wydermyer’s mind the he would find himself in this position.
+There’s never been any doubt in Jalen Wydermyer’s mind that he would find himself in this position.

 The 2022 NFL draft kicks off Thursday with nine Texas A&M football players in the mix to hear their name called during the three-day event.
 Wydermyer, a three-year tight end for the Aggies, believes he will see his childhood dreams of making an NFL team realized over the weekend.